Amamoor: Education

 Amamoor State School is a government primary (Prep-6) school for boys and girls at 2 Elizabeth Street (26.3464°S 152.6731°E).
 In 2018, the school had an enrolment of 78 students with 7 teachers (5 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

 There are no secondary schools in Amamoor.
-The nearest secondary school is Mary Valley State College in Imbil to the south, but it only offers secondary schooling to Year 10.
-For secondary schooling to Year 12, the nearest secondary school is Gympie State High School in Gympie to the north.
+The nearest government secondary school is Mary Valley State College in Imbil to the south, but it only offers secondary schooling to Year 10.
+For secondary schooling to Year 12, the nearest government secondary school is Gympie State High School in Gympie to the north.

 Amenities

 Mary Valley Wesleyan Methodist Church is at 198 Amamoor Dagun Road (26.3354°S 152.66483°E).
 It is part of the Wesleyan Methodist Church of Australia.

 Events

 Amamoor Creek State Forest Park is host to the annual Gympie Muster, a country music festival.

 Attractions

 The Amamoor railway station is part of the Mary Valley Rattler.